The structure of spatial slices of three-dimensional causal triangulations: Preliminaries and notation

 Note that we may assume that no pair of neighbouring triangles in $C$ belongs to the same tetrahedron.
 Indeed, if the two triangles are both forward (or both backward) directed, this follows from the fact that otherwise the removed triangle in either $S_1$ or $S_2$ would be glued to another triangle along two edges contradicting the regularity of $S_1$ and $S_2$.
 If one backward triangle and one forward triangle in $C$ belong to the same tetrahedron in $K'$ it must be a (2,2)-tetrahedron which can be removed from $K'$ without changing the red and blue boundary discs (only an edge in $C$ gets flipped).
 Since there are only finitely many (2,2)-tetrahedra in $K'$ the claim follows.

 If now $C$ is of type (a) in Fig.\ \ref{Fig4}, then we can glue to $K'$ a prism of the form indicated in Fig.\ \ref{Fig2} to obtain $K$ as desired.
-If $C$ is of type (b) we can glue onto the prism of Fig.\ \ref{Fig2} a (2,2)-tetrahedron to obtain a regular prism whose side $C'$ is of the same type as $C$ and hence can be glued onto $K'$ to obtain $K$ as desired.
-The argument when $C$ is of type (c) is similar. $\Box$
+If $C$ is of type (b) we can glue onto the prism of Fig.\ \ref{Fig2} a (2,2)-tetrahedron to obtain a regular prism whose side $C'$ is of the same type as $C$ and hence can be glued onto $K'$ to obtain $K$ as desired. $\Box$